m-henderson/ProxySharp/README.md

 - `GetSingleRandomProxy()` : Gets a single randomly choosed proxy from the queue.
 - `GetUsedProxies()` :  Gets a list of previously used proxies.
 The lower the index, the older the proxy.
 - `RenewQueue()` : Clears the queue then adds a fresh list of proxies to the queue.
-- `RenewFilteredProxies(string filter)` : Gets a new list of proxies that are filtered by country code.
+- `RenewFilteredProxies(string countryCode, bool excludeCountry)` : Clears the queue, then adds a fresh, filtered list of proxies based on the specified country code.
+Allows filtering by or excluding proxies from the specified country.
 - `GetIndex(string proxy)` : Gets the index of a proxy.
 - `AddProxy(string ip, string port)` : Adds the specified proxy to the queue.
 - `PopProxy()` : Removes the first proxy in the queue.